LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/data-and-variables/variables.rst

 A useful visual analogy for how a variable works is that of a label that "points to" a piece of data.

 .. figure:: figures/variable.png
-   :height: 400px
    :alt: A label, programmingLanguages, pointing to a the string value "JavaScript"

-   A variable can be visualized as a label poinging to a specific piece of data.
+   A variable can be visualized as a label pointing to a specific piece of data.

 In this figure, the name "programmingLanguage" points to the string value "JavaScript."
 This is more than an analogy, since it also is representative of how a variable and the associated value are stored in a computer's memory, as we will learn later.